oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

 2. Optionally, set the keepalive time in seconds.
     ![PuTTY connected to the OCI compute instance as opc](images/putty-keepalive-setting.png)

-3. Navigate to Connection -> SSH -> Auth - > Credentials and upload the private key that you generated using puTTYgen.
+3. Navigate to Connection → SSH → Auth → Credentials and upload the private key that you generated using PuTTYgen.
     ![Upload private key](images/upload-private-key.png)

 4. Save and connect to the compute instance public IP address and log in as the `opc` user.